vgorbic1/Tutorials/Drupal/core-concepts.md

 **Poll**

 A poll is a question with a set of possible responses.
 Once created, a poll automatically provides a simple running count of the number of votes received for each response.

+**Custom content type**

+You can create your own custom content types by going to Menu > Structure > Content types > Add content type (admin/structure/types/add).
+Creating your own content type means that you can decide what fields it has.
+When creating a new content type, you can customize what fields to add: an image, a poll, text, etc. These fields can appear as text boxes, select lists, check boxes, etc.